OJ 287: Characteristics

 Interferometric observations of OJ287 by the VLBA resolved with the CHIRP algorithm and another algorithm by a group from Boston university.
 OJ287 is a target candidate of the Event Horizon Telescope; 3C279 was targeted by it in 2017.

 The optical light curve shows that OJ 287 has a periodic variation of 11–12 years with a narrow double peak at maximum brightness.
 This kind of variation suggests that it is a binary supermassive black hole.
 The double-burst variability is thought to result from the smaller black hole punching through the accretion disc of the larger black hole twice in every 12 years.

-A secondary black hole orbits the larger one with an observed orbital period of approximately 12 years and a calculated eccentricity of approximately 0.65.
+The secondary black hole orbits the larger one with an observed orbital period of approximately 12 years and a calculated eccentricity of approximately 0.65.
 The maximum brightness is obtained when the minor component moves through the accretion disk of the supermassive component at perinigricon.
 The perinigricon and aponigricon of its orbit are about 3,250 and 17,500 AU.
 In recent models, the mass of the secondary supermassive black hole has been estimated to be approximately 150 million solar masses.

-An international research group, led by Stefanie Komossa, calculated the mass of the primary black hole.
-"The results show that an exceptionally massive black hole exceeding 10 billion solar masses is no longer needed...the results favor models with a smaller mass of 100 million solar masses for the primary black hole".
-Their results, however, are disputed, and a high-mass black hole is still the most likely one.
+An independent Swift/XRT X-ray spectral analysis based on the bulk-motion Comptonization scaling method yielded a comparable estimate of about 2 × 10^8 solar masses for the secondary component of the binary, although the authors noted that this interpretation depends on the assumption that a significant fraction of the observed X-ray emission is produced by bulk-motion Comptonization rather than being jet-dominated.

+An international collaboration led by Stefanie Komossa reported that a predicted major outburst of OJ 287 in October 2022 was not observed.
+This absence places constraints on specific binary supermassive black hole scenarios and on models that require extremely high primary black hole masses with precise orbital timing.
+However, other analyses argue that an ultramassive primary black hole is still required to reproduce the historical outburst record.

 In order to reproduce all the known outbursts, the rotation of the primary black hole is calculated to be 38% of the maximum allowed rotation for a Kerr black hole.

 The companion's orbit is decaying via the emission of gravitational radiation and it is expected to merge with the central black hole within approximately 10,000 years.